jcpeden/close-tech-test/README.md

 Feel free to judge me harshly.
 I baulk at some of the rubbish I wrote 12 months ago when I see it.
 I always think there's room to improve your code but I try to balance perfectionism with the value it delivers to the business.

 ### Test coverage
-Probably unnecessary but I've added them nonetheless.
+Probably unnecessary but I've added some test coverage based around your feature requests and the UI nonetheless.

 ## Running the app